zeromev/zeromev.github.io/problem.md

 In 2019, the seminal paper [Flashboys 2.0](https://arxiv.org/abs/1904.05234) coined the phrase [Miner Extractable Value](/terms#miner-extractable-value) (MEV) to describe how miners profit from this centralized, trusted power that they have over users in the Ethereum network, which still persists today.

 Hundreds of millions of dollars have already been taken from Ethereum users in this way.
 Left unchecked, we expect the problem to [worsen intolerably](https://www.coindesk.com/tech/2021/05/10/why-ethereums-miner-extractable-value-problem-is-way-worse-than-you-think).

 Zeromev aims to eradicate [toxic MEV](/terms#toxic-mev) involving [frontrunning](/terms#frontrunning) and [censorship](/terms#censorship).

+Take steps to [protect yourself](/wayforward) today.